jdalexan32/aws-ubuntu-workstation/README.md

 Next modify the `terraform.tfvars` contents with the settings that are appropriate for your AWS Account.<br>

+---<br>
-For a Windows PC deployment make the following changes to `terraform.tfvars` file
+ONLY for a Windows PC deployment make the following changes to `terraform.tfvars` file

 ```
 code .\terraform.tfvars